Corporate and social responsibility

 You can learn more here.

-We have signed the commitment to ensure that at least 80% of products which we supply to supermarket shelves by December 2013 will carry safe level warnings.
+We signed a commitment to ensure that at least 80% of products which we supply to supermarket shelves by December 2013 carried safe level warnings.
 We are well on the way to achieving this goal and aim, by the same deadline, to have 100% of our products labelled with the correct warnings.

 We recognise we have a duty of care to our employees and are committed to working to ensure they have information about alcohol and the dangers of alcohol misuse.

-There is lots of information about safe use of alcohol and alcohol limits on both the drinkaware website (www.drinkaware.co.uk) and through our Employee Assistance Programme, Be Supported
+There is lots of information about safe use of alcohol and alcohol limits on both the drinkaware website (www.drinkaware.co.uk) and through our Health & Wellbeing Advisory Service.

 Responsible Sourcing and Supplying